-[Sites to specify institutional policy:] It is unlikely that you will be injured as a result of study participation.
+[Sites to specify institutional policy:] It is unlikely that you will be injured because of your study participation.
 If you are injured, the [institution] will give you immediate necessary treatment for your injuries.
 You [will/will not] have to pay for this treatment.
-You will be told where you can get additional treatment for your injuries.
-There is no program to pay money or give other forms of compensation for such injuries either through this institution or the US NIH.
+You will be told where you can get further treatment for your injuries.
+There is no program to pay money or give other forms of payment for such injuries either through this institution or the US NIH.
 You do not give up any legal rights by signing this consent form.